InceptionNeXt: When Inception Meets ConvNeXt: Introduction

-Encouraged by the great achievement of Transformer in NLP, researchers attempt to integrate its modules or blocks into vision CNN models \cite{wang2018non, detr, huang2019ccnet, bello2019attention}, \eg~the representative works Non-local Neural Networks \cite{wang2018non} and DETR \cite{detr}, or even make self-attention as stand-alone primitive \cite{ramachandran2019stand, zhao2020exploring}.
-Further, inspired by the language generative pre-training \cite{gpt1}, Image GPT (iGPT) \cite{imageGPT} treats pixels as tokens and adopts pure Transformer for visual self-supervised learning.
-However, iGPT's ability to handle high-resolution images is limited due to the high computational cost \cite{imageGPT}.
-This problem was solved by the seminal work of Vision Transformer (ViT) \cite{vit} which views image patches as tokens and proposes a simple patch embedding to generate input embeddings.
-ViT leverages a pure Transformer as the backbone for image classification, demonstrating remarkable performance after large-scale supervised image pre-training.
+Motivated by the great achievement of Transformer in NLP, researchers attempt to integrate its modules or blocks into vision CNN models \cite{wang2018non, detr, huang2019ccnet, bello2019attention}, \eg,~the representative works like Non-local Neural Networks \cite{wang2018non} and DETR \cite{detr}, or even make self-attention as stand-alone primitive \cite{ramachandran2019stand, zhao2020exploring}.
+Moreover, inspired by the language generative pre-training \cite{gpt1}, Image GPT (iGPT) \cite{imageGPT} treats pixels as tokens and adopts pure Transformer for visual self-supervised learning.
+However, iGPT faces limitations in handling high-resolution images due to computational costs~\citep{imageGPT}.
+The breakthrough came with Vision Transformer (ViT)~\citep{vit}, which treats image patches as tokens, leverages a pure Transformer as the backbone, and has demonstrated remarkable performance in image classification after large-scale supervised image pre-training.

-Apparently, ViT \cite{vit} further ignites the enthusiasm for Transformer's application in computer vision.
+Apparently, the success of ViT \cite{vit} further ignites the enthusiasm for Transformer's application in computer vision.
 Many ViT variants \cite{deit, t2t, pvt, swin, cswin, focal_transformer, li2022mvitv2}, like DeiT \cite{deit} and Swin \cite{swin}, are proposed and have achieved remarkable performance across a wide range of vision tasks.
-The superior performance of ViT-like models over traditional CNNs (\eg Swin-T's 81.2\% \vs ResNet-50's 76.1\% on ImageNet \cite{swin, resnet, imagenet_cvpr, imagenet_ijcv}) leads many researchers to believe that Transformers will eventually replace CNNs and dominate the field of computer vision.
+The superior performance of ViT-like models over traditional CNNs (\eg,~Swin-T's 81.2\% \vs~ResNet-50's 76.1\% on ImageNet \cite{swin, resnet, imagenet_cvpr, imagenet_ijcv}) leads many researchers to believe that Transformers will eventually replace CNNs and dominate the field of computer vision.